paragsuryawanshi/static-host-act/README.md

-Static website hosting with the help of github action
+Static website hosting with the help of github  Actions